-The Leadership Council of Aging Organizations (LCAO) is a large coalition of national not-forprofit organizations representing nearly 60 million seniors.
+The Leadership Council of Aging Organizations (LCAO) is a large coalition of national not-for-profit organizations representing nearly 60 million seniors.
 Our 65-member association is diverse and dedicated to preserving and strengthening the well-being of America's older population.
-We provide a voice for seniors and their families in the ongoing national debate on aging policy, and we look forward to working with you during the 112th Congress.
+We provide a voice for seniors and their families in the ongoing national debate on aging policy.
+We submit these comments to the Health Subcommittee, House Committee on Ways and Means, with regard to the Hearing on the Health Care Law's Impact on the Medicare Program and its Beneficiaries.

-As you begin your important work during the First Session of this Congress, we urge you to vote against repeal of health reform legislation passed last year, the Patient Protection and Affordable Care Act of 2010, Pub.
+The health reform legislation passed last year, the Patient Protection and Affordable Care Act of 2010, Pub.
 L. 111-148, and the Health Care and Education Reconciliation Act of 2010, Pub.
-L. 111-152, collectively referred to as the Affordable Care Act.
-The new health reform law has already begun to provide important benefits for seniors and their families.
+L. 111-152, collectively referred to as the Affordable Care Act, has already begun to provide important benefits for seniors and their families.
 Among the significant changes for seniors, the Affordable Care Act:

-- Strengthens and improves Medicare by, among other things: - Improving Medicare's fiscal health and extending the solvency of the Medicare Trust Fund. - Closing Medicare's "doughnut hole" drug coverage gap for all beneficiaries. - Eliminating cost-sharing for preventive services and adding coverage for a new annual wellness visit. - Establishing new service delivery systems that focus on coordination of care, which studies show can reduce health care expenditures, improve quality of care and enhance health outcomes. - Strengthening the fight against fraud, waste and abuse. - Provides new Medicaid options to allow older people with chronic conditions to live at home rather than in institutions. - Allows all Americans to remain in their homes as they age by establishing the CLASS program to help pay for long-term services and supports.
+- Strengthens and improves Medicare by, among other things: - Improving Medicare's fiscal health and extending the solvency of the Medicare Trust Fund. - Closes Medicare's "doughnut hole" drug coverage gap for all beneficiaries. - Eliminates cost-sharing for preventive services and adding coverage for a new annual wellness visit. - Establishes new service delivery systems that focus on coordination of care, which studies show can reduce health care expenditures, improve quality of care and enhance health outcomes. - Strengthens the fight against fraud, waste and abuse. - Provides new Medicaid options to allow older people with chronic conditions to live at home rather than in institutions. - Allows all Americans to remain in their homes as they age by establishing the CLASS program to help pay for long-term services and supports.